EPL GW-3 FPL Player Picks

 Harry Kane (£11.4m, Tottenham v Wolves)

-Kane opened his account for the season with a last-minute equalizer to help Spurs secure a two-all draw against Thomas Tuchel’s Chelsea at Stamford Bridge last week.
+Kane opened his account with a thrilling last-minute equalizer to secure a contentious 2-2 draw in the London Derby against Thomas Tuchel’s Chelsea at Stamford Bridge last week.
 The striker will fancy his chances of adding to his tally when he comes up against a Wolves side that has struggled to get going this season.

 ~